gvergnaud/ts-pattern/README.md

 ### `when()` and guard functions

-Sometimes, we need to make sure our input data respects a condition that can't be expressed by a pattern.
-Imagine if we needed to check if a number was positive for instance.
-In these cases, we can use a **guard function**: a function taking some data and returning a `boolean`.
+Sometimes, we need to make sure our input value respects a condition that can't be expressed by a pattern.
+For example, imagine you need to check if a number is positive.
+In these cases, we can use **guard functions**: functions taking a value and returning a `boolean`.

 With `ts-pattern` there are two options to use a guard function: